 Candidates who qualify are eligible to apply for teaching positions at universities and colleges in India, and JRF qualifiers may also receive research funding for doctoral studies.
 The exam is held twice a year in a computer-based format.

-The UGC NET Law Eligibility Criteria 2025 are established by the National Testing Agency (NTA) in collaboration with the University Grants Commission (UGC) to determine the suitability of candidates for the roles of Assistant Professor and Junior Research Fellowship (JRF) in the field of Law.
-The key requirements that applicants must fulfill are outlined below:
+The UGC NET Law Eligibility Criteria 2026 are established by the National Testing Agency (NTA) in collaboration with the University Grants Commission (UGC) to determine the suitability of candidates for the roles of Assistant Professor and Junior Research Fellowship (JRF) in the field of Law.
+The key requirements that applicants must fulfil are outlined below:

 - Master’s Degree Requirement: